Sniki/Lenovo-Thinkpad-T440S/README.md

 ## This repo is based on: [https://github.com/Sniki/Lenovo-Thinkpad-T440S](Sniki/Lenovo-Thinkpad-T440S).

 Confirmed to work on my own T440S laptop with MacOS Monterey 12.4

+This machine is used for iOS app development using XCode IDE.

 <img src="https://i.imgur.com/YLbhKF9.jpg" width="600" />